aosp-mirror/kernel_common/Documentation/arch/x86/topology.rst

     The maximum possible number of cores in a package.
 This information is retrieved via CPUID.

-  - cpuinfo_x86.x86_max_dies:

-    The number of dies in a package.
-This information is retrieved via CPUID.

   - cpuinfo_x86.cpu_die_id:

     The physical ID of the die.
 This information is retrieved via CPUID.